MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 - `LastModifiedDate` indicates that the version’s content was last modified on March 13, 2023, at 22:36:09 UTC. `SnapshotDate` displays that the version became a historical version on March 20, 2023, at 16:56:51 UTC. `IsSnapshotDateEstimated` shows that `SnapshotDate` is the actual snapshot date.

-- `CurrentExpirationDate` indicates that this version is currently set to never expire. `AutomaticPolicyExpirationDate` shows that under the automatically expire policy, this version is also set to never expire. `TargetExpirationDate` indicates that if we follow this schedule for trimming, we would set this version to never expire.
+- Expiration Schedule Identifiers:`CurrentExpirationDate` indicates that this version is currently set to never expire. `AutomaticPolicyExpirationDate` shows that under the automatically expire policy, this version is also set to never expire. `TargetExpirationDate` indicates that if we follow this schedule for trimming, we would set this version to never expire.

 Let’s look at the third version.